 One word of warning – there are some pages (for example the ones for abuse survivors) which could be triggering.
-If you get too anxious, please stop reading, take some deep breaths, and talk to a friend or do an enjoyable activity.
-If you need more support than you can find here, please enlist the help of a psychologist.
+If you get too anxious, please stop reading.
+The Samaritans have a free helpline you can call on 116 123 (UK and Ireland).
+It’s open 24 hours, 365 days of the year.

 I have other fears that aren’t listed on this site.

 Everyone has somewhat different fears depending on what caused them in the first place.
 Sometimes fears are caused by things that are unrelated to, but reminiscent of, the dental situation.
-It’s impossible to cover every possible fear here!
 If you’d like to get someone else’s input, you can post on our forum.

 You will notice that we have omitted some common fears – for example, fear of toothpaste commercials, or fear of people mentioning the dreaded D-word.
 These are really just reminders of the threatening situation.
-They are usually not fears in their own right, but “fears by association”.
-They tend to simply vanish once you tackle your real fears with the help of the right dentist.
+They tend to vanish once you tackle your fears with the help of the right dentist.